particle-iot/docs/src/content/hardware/power/pm-bat-datasheet.md

 The I2C connection is required; the module will not operate correctly without configuration by I2C to adjust the input current limit and other settings.

+The `/FUEL_INT` is an open-drain output that goes low if the PMIC or fuel gauge chip signals an interrupt condition.
+This should be connected to M.2 SoM pin 46 (A6) for both B-SoM and M-SoM.
+On the M-SoM, pin A6 pin cannot wake the M-SoM from hibernate sleep mode, but can wake from stop or ULP sleep modes.

 {{!--
 Typical application